STScI-MIRI/whippot/README.md

 Jupyter notebook if the GUI is desired.
 Setup for Jupyter can be found [here](https://jupyter.org/).

-### Without installation
+### Without installation (deprecated)

 WHIPPOT can be run from a python file in a local directory, if installing WHIPPOT is not desired.
-This mode is no longer developed, but provides basic functionality.
+This mode is no longer maintained, but provides basic functionality.
 - From the [github](https://github.com/STScI-MIRI/whippot) page, locate the branch selection drop-down menu at the top right and select `run_from_file`.